February 1, 2023

 The prospect of working with a financial advisor may seem intimidating, but it really isn’t.
 The important thing to remember is that a good financial advisor wants to help YOU succeed and meet your financial goals.
 Many advisors work with young adults, and most have pricing that scales with you.

-Overall, when you’re looking for a financial advisor, it’s essential to find someone you trust.
+Overall, when you’re looking for a financial advisor or financial planner, it’s essential to find someone you trust.
 You want to feel comfortable with them and talk openly and honestly with them.
 Avoid any advisors who make you feel intimidated.

 - The younger you are, the more time you have to earn and build your wealth.